-A class action is a collective claim in which the court awards permission to an individual or individuals to bring the claims of others similarly situated (the class members) in a single case.
+A class action lawsuit is a collective claim in which the court awards permission to an individual or individuals to bring Class action lawsuit claims of others similarly situated (the class members) in a single case.
 Rule 23 of the Federal Rules of Civil Procedure prescribes the model for most class actions.
 Under Rule 23(a), one or more members of a class may sue or be sued as representative parties on behalf of all members if:

 - the class is so numerous that joinder of all members is impracticable;

 - there are questions of law or fact common to the class;

 - the claims or defences of the representative parties are typical of the claims or defences of the class; and